Undergraduate Course: Introduction to Historiography (HIST08044)

 |Summary||Introduction to Historiography introduces students in the second year to some of the important frameworks through which academic historians approach (and have approached) the past.
 By surveying and analysing distinct approaches to the past, the course will ground students in what historiography is and why it matters.

 Introduction to Historiography introduces students in the second year to some of the important frameworks through which academic historians approach (and have approached) the past.
 By surveying and analysing distinct approaches to the past, the course will ground students in what historiography is and why it matters.
-It builds on the foundation of historical skills acquired in Year 1's Historian's Toolkit, and prepares students for the more nuanced and complex handling of historiographical concepts and frameworks required at Honours level.
+It builds on the foundation of historical skills and introduction to different approaches to history acquired in Year 1's Historian's Toolkit, and prepares students for the more nuanced and complex handling of historiographical concepts and frameworks required at Honours level.

 Entry Requirements (not applicable to Visiting Students)